sinch/sinch-java-sms/README.md

 XMS) for batch SMS messaging.
 It provides an asynchronous Java API that provides convenient access to all the features of XMS.

+The library is compatible with Java 6 and later.

 Using
 -----